Privacy Policy

 4. Permissions

-ColorCopy never records video, takes screenshots, or reads anything beyond the single pixel you clicked.
+ColorCopy never records video, takes screenshots, or reads anything beyond that single pixel.

 5. Network connections